-Here is way to create simple habit changes that will help you to improve your breakfast habits:
+Here is a way to create simple habit changes that will help you to improve your eating habits in the morning:

 - Think about your single most unhealthy breakfast that you tend to desire most often.
 Do you find yourself often craving fatty donuts, white bread or sweet supermarket cereals?

-- Try to replace this with one of the clean eating breakfasts above. (e.g. replace sweet supermarket cereals with homemade sugar free muesli using the mix chart above, or print out my clean eating blueberry muesli if you like it).
+- Try to replace this with one of the options above. (e.g. replace sweet supermarket cereals with homemade sugar-free muesli using the mix chart above, or print out my clean eating blueberry muesli if you like it).

 - Put the necessary items for your desired meal on your running shopping list and make sure that you always have the ingredients on hand.
-Also include on your list sufficient and fast “clean eating breakfast to go” options, like fruits or low-fat Greek yoghurt that you can carry with you.
+Also include on your list sufficient and fast “breakfast to go” options, like fruits or low-fat Greek yogurt that you can carry with you.

 -> Click here to print out the running shopping list!

-- If you can replace your single most unhealthy breakfast with a healthy option for a month, reward yourself with a cute new muesli bowl.
+- Finally, if you can replace your single most unhealthy breakfast with a healthy option for a month, reward yourself with a cute new muesli bowl.

-The purpose of a healthy breakfast is not only regulate food intake, but also to promote regularity and provide balm for the soul to prepare for a great start.
-A good idea is to try to start getting up fifteen minutes earlierto fit this important habit into your day.
+The purpose of a healthy breakfast is not only regulating food intake but also to promote regularity and provide balm for the soul to prepare for a great start.
+A good idea is to try to start getting up fifteen minutes earlier to fit this important habit into your day.

 If you are not a morning person, then try to drink a breakfast smoothie, vegetable juice or milk.
 Click here for my ultimate breakfast smoothie recipe with 7 whole food ingredients.
 Even 1-2 cups of coffee is ok according to experts.

 Don't eat when you find yourself hungry while standing in front of a bakery.
-The better option is to take with you a yoghurt to go or a sandwich made with whole grain bread.
+The better option is to take with you a yogurt to go or a sandwich made with whole grain bread.
 This way you can enjoy food even while on the go.
 Click here for my homemade whole wheat bread recipe!